let me tell you two stories how how i became who i am today

+I was in awe.
+Growing up in rural iowa I didn’t realize jobs like that exist.
 For the next few hours I had a million questions running through my head.
 The biggest was, “This guy is getting paid to travel Europe and what have I done with my life?”
 I couldn’t help but be inspired.

 Then I heard music.
 Beautiful sounds coming from a local street artist.
-I watched as everyone around stopped what they were doing and just listened.
-This music playing put a pause to everyone’s agenda and for moment we all shared a moment of silence.
-I’m not exactly sure what happened in that moment or how to explain it-but I instantly knew what I wanted to.
+I watched as everyone around stopped what they were doing and listened. a square full of strangers whom all came from different backgrounds and spoke different languages stopped to share a moment with each other.
+I’m not exactly sure what happened in that moment or how to explain it-but I instantly knew what I wanted to do.
 Travel.

-When I got back to the states I quickly began looking for a way to go back and ended up applying for Florence University of the Arts.
-A few months later after spending the day walking around the woods with my moms old digital camera I decided to buy one of my own.I had zero idea how to use one.
+When I returned to the states I quickly began looking for a way to go back and applied for Florence University of the Arts.
+A few months later after spending the day walking around the woods with my moms old digital camera I decided to buy one of my own.I had zero idea how to use a camera.
 Literally not a clue in the world.
-But I knew that was my golden ticket to travel.
+But I knew that was my ticket to travel.

-I have found a passion for video production, photography, and traveling.
-And I can only hope to continue to travel the world telling stories of people and destinations with my camera in hand.
+My camera has been my tool since day one and it has taught me so much.
+I can only hope to continue to travel the world telling stories of people and destinations with my camera in hand.